-Vegetation removal is a GO Expansion program requirement.
-It ensures safe delivery and operation of the new infrastructure required to support electrification and increase in service level.
-A 7-metre Vegetation Clearing Zone, identified as part of the GO Rail Network Electrification 2017 Transit Project Assessment Process (TPAP), will be established to:
+Vegetation removal ensures safe delivery and operation of the new infrastructure required to support electrification.
+A 7-metre Vegetation Clearing Zone will be established to:

 - Protect electrification infrastructure; - Increase operational reliability and minimize safety concerns associated with the risk of tree limbs falling onto overhead wires; and - Accommodate worker and operational safety through the preservation of sightlines.